 I’ve been with this carrier now for four years, loss free, and paid them somewhere in the neighborhood of $20,000 in premiums, yet they could not invest 10 minutes of a clerical person’s time to make a phone call and confirm my son’s residency.
 Neither we nor our agent received any notice or inquiry prior to the invoice, but my agency CSR (who, thankfully, is still an empathetic human) was able to quickly fix the problem.

 I have written about my personal experiences with a prior insurer involving credit scores.
-My homeowners premium was increased by $1,000 and, by law, I was advised that it was due to credit scoring.
+My homeowners premium was increased by over $1,000 and, by law, I was advised that it was due to credit scoring.
 As it turned out, the credit reports of a Wilson couple in Colorado were used.
 Two years later, my homeowners premium was bumped $700 based on three “reason codes” which I was able to prove were bogus and the carrier rescinded the invoice.
 Now I’m being told that my current insurer’s information source tells them that my son has moved back home.
 I realize that these tales are anecdotal, but three instances in five years?
 How pervasive is this misinformation?

 Is this what “big data” brings to the table?
 Big, BAD data and voodoo presumptive (not predictive) modeling?
 Who really benefits from this?
 Anyone?
 One of the InsurTech buzz words going around is “transparency.”
 What’s transparent about “black box” underwriting and rating?